MissVeronica/um-visitors/README.md

 1. [vv_show_activity] Display of last user activity in human format.

 ## WP All Users
 1. Sortable columns for the Plugin's UM Predfined fields
+2. Modal links for Visits and Visitors

 ## Translations
 1. Textdomain: um-visitors